 Water/moisture | 8-16 % |

-These molecules and components all have their own properties in terms of structure, which can then explain their water solubility.
+These molecules and components all have their own properties in terms of structure, which also further explains their water solubility.

-Of course, these drawings, such as the one above are just simplistic 2-dimensional sketches of the starch molecule.
+Of course, these drawings like the one above are just simplistic 2-dimensional sketches of the starch molecule.

 In reality, multiple of these glucose chains (which have either an amylopectin or an amylose structure, depending on how the glucose chains are branched out) can also join together from all directions with hydrogen bonds between the chains to form a crystalline (helix-shaped) structure of a starch granule.